cs50nestm/cs50labs/debugging/README.md

 printf("The value of a: %i\n", a);
 ```

-Sometimes we may not be sure if a block of code is even running.
+Sometimes we're not sure if a block of code is even running.
 To know for sure if an `if` statement or `while` loop for example executes, we can add a temporary line of code inside our loop:

 ```c
 printf("Executing while loop\n");